kschlichter/Home-Assistant-Inovelli-Effects-and-Colors/README.md

   * Zigbee:
     * [VZM31-SN Blue Series 2-in-1 Dimmer](https://inovelli.com/en-ca/products/zigbee-matter-blue-series-smart-2-1-on-off-dimmer-switch)
     * [VZM35-SN Blue Series 3-Speed Fan Switch](https://inovelli.com/products/blue-series-fan-switch-zigbee-3-0)

+  This is a complete rewrite of the original work which was done by BrianHanifin on post: https://community.home-assistant.io/t/inovelli-z-wave-red-series-notification-led/165483

   **Features**
   This script can set and clear effects as well as configure the LED or LED strip on Inovelli dimmers, switches, and fan / light combo dimmers from the "Black", "Red 500", "Red 800", and "Blue" series.
 Devices of different types can be called simultaneously.
 It will accept entities of Inovelli devices, the device itself in the form of the device ID, groups of entities, or areas and find all Inovelli devices in that area.